HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: An Introductory Example: the Gray-Scott Model

-The hyperparameter $\gamma$ quantifies the strength of each loss term.
+The hyperparameters $\gamma, \gamma_0$ quantify the strength of each loss term.
 Note that the PINN is also assumed not to know the diffusivity parameters $D_u, D_v$, hence the dependence of the residual term also on $\Lambda$.

 In this experiment, the PINN consists of the same architecture of the HYCO neural network (four hidden layers with 128 neurons each), but uses the $\tanh$ activation.
 This is necessary because the PINN loss requires the activation function to be twice differentiable.
-The PINN uses a total of $50000$ collocation points to compute the residual. \end{itemize}
+The residual is evaluated at $10^4$ collocation points, drawn uniformly at random in the space-time domain at the start of training. \end{itemize}

-Both HYCO and the ``pure" neural network where trained for 600 epochs using the Adam optimizer with a learning rate of $1 \times 10^{-3}$.
-The PINN was trained for 3500 epochs.
-A different number of training steps was needed to ensure a fair comparison between the models, since different hyperparameters might be effective for different architectures.
-Furthermore, the strength parameter $\alpha$ in the HYCO loss is here set at 1, while $\gamma$ in the PINN loss is set at 100.
+We do not include a classical solver-based inverse method (e.g. adjoint or Gauss-Newton fitting of $D_u, D_v$) among the competitors here.
+By design, in this experiment the physical model receives no data ($\beta = 0$) and is driven solely by the interaction term; a solver-based inverse method, which fits the parameters directly against the observations, would therefore be solving a different problem, and the comparison would not be fair.